robertoooo/Cheat_Sheet/CLIwindows.md

 type file.txt #cat
 ```

+## Hotkeys
+F3: Print the previous command
+F7: Get the history in a list where you can choose any previous command

 ## Setup VS code
 Add the following to the path variable and run code to open pwd folder in VS
   C:\Users\username\AppData\Local\Programs\Microsoft VS Code\bin